juanpablocontreras/strg_exp_gradle/exp_settings/readme.txt

 Handler:
-max type (size or number of IO requests) number of IO requests per data transfer/ OR  / SIZE before transfer in bytes inter io processing time
+max type (size or number of IO requests) number of IO requests per data transfer/ OR  / SIZE before transfer in bytes / OR / Fixed Period inter io processing time